moneyhub/fullstack-interview-task/README.md

 ## Requirements

-- An admin is able to generate a csv formatted report showing the values of the user holdings
+- An admin is able to generate a csv formatted report showing the values of all user holdings
     - The report should be sent to the `/export` route of the holdings service
     - The holdings service expects the report to be sent as csv text
     - The csv should contain a row for each holding matching the following headers